Bed bugs

 What are bed bugs?

 Bed bugs are oval, flat parasites that are just five millimeters in size.
-Bed bugs like the dark.
-In the daytime, these brownish insects hide in dark places, such as mattresses and bedclothes or cracks and crevices.
+These brownish insects like the dark and, in the daytime, they hide in dark places, such as mattresses and bedclothes or cracks and crevices.
 This makes them difficult to find.

 At night, bed bugs crawl over sleeping humans and feed on their blood.
 Their bites sometimes itch and can become inflamed.
 However, bed bugs do not transmit disease.